COVID Rapid PCR Swab Test by Accula

 Results in 10 minutes

-This nasal swab will detect a COVID-19 infection with high sensitivity (87%) for fast peace of mind before being around others.
-This test does not meet travel or pre-procedure testing requirements.
+Detects a COVID-19 infection with high sensitivity (87%) for fast peace of mind before being around others.
+Some countries/airlines will allow this test for travel, however it is traveller's responsibility to determine acceptability.

 Frequently Asked Questions